- Pitt's School of Medicine Standardized/Simulation Patient Program

 Over 170 SPs are guided by a staff of six who see to it that all are thoroughly trained and ready to work in this unique, educational modality.

-A SP is a healthy individual from the community who has been trained to portray, in a consistently reproducible manner, a patient/person in a medical and/or communication based situation.
+A SP is an individual from the community who has been trained to portray, in a consistently reproducible manner, a patient/person in a medical and/or communication based situation.
 SPs receive extensive training regarding clinical communication skills, educational expectations, and components of helpful verbal feedback and other logistics of the environment.
 They study materials about the objectives and goals of the program in addition to a detailed story or "case" to portray, that is reflective of a real patient history or situation.
 SPs engage with learners in carefully designed "role play" events as though they were a person seeking care in some way.

 Because SPs are involved in both teaching and testing of a variety of professional learners, training allows SPs to approach the work organically and adjust in order to meet the goals of different tasks.